OpenVisualCloud/Video-Super-Resolution-Library.Enhanced-BasicVSR/README.md

-# Intel Video Super Resolution (iVSR)
+# Enhanced BasicVSR (iVSR)

-iVSR is Intel's video super resolution (VSR) solution that enables VSR inference on Intel's CPU/GPU with enhanced quality and optimized performance.

-## iVSR GPU Opt
+Video super resolution (VSR) is widely used in AI media enhancement domain to convert low-resolution video to high-resolution.

+BasicVSR is a public AI-based VSR algorithm.
+For details of public BasicVSR, check out the [paper](https://arxiv.org/pdf/2012.02181.pdf).

+We have enhanced the public model to achieve better visual quality and less computational complexity.
+The performance of BasicVSR inference has also been optimized for Intel GPU.
-This folder enables the inference of BasicVSR (an AI-based VSR algorithm) on Intel CPU and Intel GPU Flex series 170, aka.
-ATS-M1 150W. with OpenVINO.
+Now, 2x Enhanced BasicVSR can be run on both Intel CPU and Intel Data Center GPU Flex 170 (*aka* ATS-M1 150W) with OpenVINO and FFmpeg.

-Please check [iVSR_GPU_OPT_README](./ivsr_gpu_opt/README.md) for more details.
+## How to evaluate

+Please expect `pre-production` quality of current solution.

+### Get models
+Please [contact us](mailto:yanjie.pan@intel.com) for FP32/INT8 Enhanced BasicVSR models.
+Will provide links to download the models soon.

+### Run with OpenVINO
+Refer to the guide [here](ivsr_gpu_opt/README.md).

+### Run with FFmpeg
+Refer to the guide [here](ivsr_ffmpeg_plugin/README.md).

-## iVSR FFmpeg plugin
+## License
-This folder enables to do BasicVSR inference using FFmpeg with OpenVINO as backend.

-Please check [iVSR_FFmpeg_plugin_README](./ivsr_ffmpeg_plugin/README.md) for more details.
+Enhanced BasicVSR is licensed under the BSD 3-clause license.
+See [LICENSE](LICENSE.md) for details.